Tojikan/znz-roll20/readme.md

 # Static Sheet Generator #

-A Roll20 Sheet built with React and Static Site Generation.
+A Roll20 Custom Character Sheet built with Static Site Generation with Webpack.

-- Sheet built with React Components in `components`.
-Uses Styled-Components for styling
+- Character Sheet HTML is generated from React Components; entry point at `src/sheet.js`
+- Styles are handled through Styled-Components and are built into a single stylesheet using [Linaria](https://github.com/callstack/linaria).
-- Character Data for fields, attributes, stats, etc and such are in `/data`
+- Data for defining fields, attributes, stats, etc. are separate from our markup, located in `/src/data`
-- Actors contains ways to modify a character in Roll20 API.
-Mostly done with a Proxy.
-In `/actors`
+- [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) are used to encapsulate interactions for the Roll20 API.
+In `/src/actors`
-- API Scripts are bundled together in `/scripts`
+- API Scripts are located in `/src/scripts`, entered from `src/scripts.js` and are bundled together into a single scripts.out.js file.

-## Build ##

-`npm run dev` - Run a local development server where you can see your React Components in a live view mode.
-Good for dev'ing your front end.
-I tried to copy over as much of the built-in styling in Roll20 so it looks similar to live.
-Don't have working repeating elements though.

-`npm run build` - Actually builds out all of your files into a single bundle in `/dist/` for deployment.
-The following gets built:

-- **sheet.html**: HTML for your character sheet.
-Your Sheet workers are automatically copied in.

-- **styles.css**: Styles built using [Linaria](https://github.com/callstack/linaria) into a single stylesheet.

-- **scripts.out.js**: All of your API scripts bundled together so its a quicker copy+paste on Roll20.

-Build process does something ugly where we use webpack for the SSG and Linaria.
-But Gulp for injecting sheet workers.

-TODO: Figure out how to fold Webpack into Gulp or move injectiong to Webpack.
+- Workers are located in `/src/workers/`, entered from `src/workers.js` and are injected into the built-out Character Sheet HTML file.
+- Docs folder for creating a Github Page for an online Player's Guide for your custom system.

 ## Dependencies ##